-The Company currently pays each director who is not also an employee of the Company ("Outside Directors") \$1,000 for each meeting of the Board of Directors attended, excluding committee meetings.
+The Company currently pays each director who is not also an employee of the Company ("Outside Directors") \$1,000 for each Board of Directors meeting they attend, excluding committee meetings.
 The Company also reimburses the directors for their expenses incurred in connection with their activities as directors.
 The Company's 1997 Stock Option Plan (the "1997 Plan") provides for the grant of nonqualified stock options to each director who is also not an employee, and the Company's 2000 Stock Incentive Plan (the "2000 Plan") provides for a continuation of these grants.

 A person who becomes an Outside Director will receive an initial grant of an option to purchase 10,000 Common Shares on the date he or she becomes a director.
-Thereafter, on the first business day immediately following each of the dates on which an incumbent Outside Director is elected or reelected, he or she will receive an additional grant of an option to purchase 10,000 Common Shares provided that he or she did not receive an initial grant within the preceding six-month period under the 1997 Plan or within the preceding 12 month period under the 2000 Plan.
-Options generally become exercisable 12 months after the date of their grant.
+Thereafter, on the first business day immediately following each of the dates on which an incumbent Outside Director is elected or reelected, he or she will receive an additional grant of an option to purchase 10,000 Common Shares, provided that he or she did not receive an initial grant within the preceding six-month period under the 1997 Plan.
+Options generally become exercisable in full 12 months after the date of their grant.
 Each Outside Director may exercise options upon the termination of his or her membership on the Board for a reason other than death or disability for up to one year following termination, except where the option, by its terms, expires on an earlier date.
-During Fiscal 2002, each Outside Director received the grant of an option to purchase 10,000 Common Shares.
+During Fiscal 2003, each Outside Director received the grant of an option to purchase 10,000 Common Shares.
 The exercise price of options granted under the Plans is the fair market value of the Common Shares at the date of grant.